rtfmp/rtfmp.github.io/_posts/2015-03-26-change-hostname-rhel7.md

 ##Using nmtui

-nmtui is a text based graphical too.
+nmtui is a text based graphical tool.
 Simply run `nmtui` from the terminal as root or via sudo and choose `set system hostname`.
 Next restart hostnamed.

     [rtfmp@aizawl ~]$ sudo systemctl restart systemd-hostnamed